h2th3k/gittest/README.md

 git reset --hard main //reset to main node git push -f origin //force push to remote
 ```
-if the local branch is already deleted, you can use `git push -f origin`
+If the local branch is already deleted, you can use `git push -f origin` to recover the files.
+And after